marina601/easy-cocktail-recipes/TESTING.md

 2. As a frequent-user, I want to follow the blog on social media.
 - Socila Icons are presented at the bottom of each page which lead to the different social media accounts of the blog.

-### Note:
-Going through the use stories I have realized the user journey throughout the site is not clearly marked out.
-Therefore, I have added call to action buttons on every page providing a user with a clear direction what the next step should be.
-The website has a natural flow now taking the user from the HOME page > RECIPE page > ABOUT page > CONTACT page.

-The user can choose two options navigating the website either by following call to action buttons or by choosing their desired page from the sticky menu.

 ### Business Goals: